What’s On This Page

 - Phytase breaks down the anti-nutrient phytic acid to ensure optimal mineral absorption

-Additionally, by ensuring optimal digestion of all food, enzymes may prevent undigested particles from damaging the gut lining and passing into the bloodstream.
-This is great for regulating immune function and preventing a hyperactive immune response to food particles.
+Additionally, enzymes may prevent undigested particles from damaging the gut lining and passing into the bloodstream by ensuring optimal digestion of all food.
+This is great for regulating immune function and controlling a hyperactive immune response to food particles.
+Conversely, if you have an enzyme deficiency, it can negatively impact food digestion, which causes common symptoms like bloating and cramping.

 Risk Factors for a Digestive Enzymes Deficiency (Signs of Digestive Enzyme Insufficiency)

-Optimal digestive enzyme production ensures that you obtain all the nutrient building blocks needed for a healthy body and mind.
+If you experience digestive enzyme deficiency, it can negatively impact your quality of life and overall wellness, causing a few common symptoms and issues.
+Optimal digestive enzyme activity and production ensure that you obtain all the nutrient building blocks needed for a healthy body and mind.
 However, levels decline with age and are also impacted by:

 - Eating a diet high in processed foods and low in raw fruits and vegetables